 The purpose of an apron is to keep the fire from spreading too far, so it can’t damage anything else in your house.
 If you’re going to build a new fireplace, you’ll need to buy an apron, but if you already have one, it’s probably in good shape and can be reused.

-10. Throat
+10. Throat:

 The throat is the part of the fireplace where the fire burns.
 It’s a space that allows you to adjust the flame height and temperature.
 It’s generally recommended that you use a screen or grate to protect your rug, couch, and other things in your home.

-11. Damper
+11. Damper:

 A damper is a device used to regulate the flow of air in a fire.
 A damper works by closing off airflow to one section of a fireplace while allowing air to flow freely through another.
-The damper can be opened and closed to control airflow based on your needs, such as whether you want more heat or less heat.

-12. Smoke shelf
+12. Smoke Shelf:

-The smoke shelf is located in the back of the fireplace and acts as a wall between the firebox and the rest of your room.
 This area is used to store wood or other fuels that are used to burn in the firebox.
 You can also use it to store logs or kindling if you do not want them lying around on your floor.

-13. Smoke chamber
+13. Smoke chamber:

-The smoke chamber is a space that contains burning wood.
-It traps the smoke and prevents it from being released into the room.
 The smoke chamber is usually located directly above the firebox, but it can also be located at the top of a chimney or in an adjoining room.

-14. Flue
+14. Flue:

-A flue is a pipe that connects your fireplace to the chimney.
-Flues are used in conjunction with vents, chimneys, and fireplaces.
 The purpose of the flue is to carry ash and other gases produced by the burning of wood or other fuel up into the chimney where they can be released.

-15. Liner
+15. Liner:

 The liner is the part of the fireplace that is made of fire-resistant material like steel or cast iron.
 It protects the surface of the mantel or hearth from heat loss, which would damage the surrounding wall.

-16. Lintel
+16. Lintel:

 The lintel is the part of a fireplace that rests directly above the hearth.
-It’s often made of stone, but can be made from any material that resists heat well.
+It’s often made of stone but can be made from any material that resists heat well.
 The purpose of the lintel is to hold up the door or window above it.

-17. Crown
+17. Crown:

 The crown of your fireplace is the section that surrounds the top of the firebox.
 It’s often made of metal or stone, but it can also be made from a combination of materials.

 The crown can be decorative, or functional.
 In some cases, it’s there to protect the firebox and keep smoke from escaping.
-In other cases, it’s used to create decorative effects like a flame or smoke rings.
+In other cases, it’s used to create decorative effects like flame or smoke rings.

-18. Flashing
+18. Flashing:

 Flashing is a safety feature that ensures the fireplace is off at all times.
 If there is smoke or flames, the flashing will turn on, which means the fire is not burning.
 The flashing also helps to prevent fires from spreading to other parts of your home.